hakandundar34coding/system-monitoring-center/README.md

 ### Features:
-* Detailed system performance and usage usage monitoring/managing features:
+- Detailed system performance and usage usage monitoring/managing features:
-    * Monitoring CPU, RAM, Disk, Network, GPU hardware information/performance/usage
+    - Monitoring CPU, RAM, Disk, Network, GPU hardware information/performance/usage
-    * An always on top and semi-transparent floating summary window for performance monitoring
+    - An always on top and semi-transparent floating summary window for performance monitoring
-    * Monitoring and managing processes, users, startup applications and services (systemd)
+    - Monitoring and managing processes, users, startup applications and services (systemd)
-    * Monitoring sensors and general system information
+    - Monitoring sensors and general system information
-* Language support:
+- Language support:
-    * Brazilian Portuguese, Czech, English, Polish (initial), Turkish
+    - Brazilian Portuguese, Czech, English, Polish (initial), Turkish
-    * More languages will be added if translations are provided by contributors
+    - More languages will be added if translations are provided by contributors
-* Adapts to system theme
+- Adapts to system theme
-* Supports PolicyKit.
+- Supports PolicyKit.
 No need to run the application with "sudo"
-* GPU load, frequency and power usage will be supported in the next version (v1.12.0)
-* Optimized for low CPU usage
+- Optimized for low CPU usage
-* Free and open sourced
+- Free and open sourced

 ### Screenshots: